roackb2/j2s/README.md

     ```json
     "user_id"
     ```
+8. `with`: the `with` statement.
+The key will be the alias. value example:
+    ```json
+    {
+        "jay_books": {
+            "select": ["*"]
+            "from": "book",
+            "where": {
+                "author": "jay"
+            }
+        }
+    }
+    ```
-8. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above.
+9. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above.
 The value of a population could also be an JSON object that contains nested query statements. value example:
     ```json
     ["photo"]